olleharstedt/olleharstedt.github.io/_posts/2022-01-27-on-composability-in-software-design.markdown

     // ...
 }
 ```
-* Implicit dependencies decrease composability, make them explicit either with injection or as function arguments[Example 2]
+* Implicit dependencies decrease composability, make them explicit either with injection or as function arguments
 ```java
 // Not good
 function foo() {